gardener/documentation/website/documentation/guides/applications/access_pod_from_local/_index.md

 ## Solution 2: Using the apiserver proxy of Your Kubernetes Cluster

-There are [several different proxies](https://kubernetes.io/docs/concepts/cluster-administration/proxies/) when using Kubernetes.

-In this tutorial we are using *apiserver proxy* to enable accessing services in your cluster without Ingress. **Unlike the first solution, here a service is required.**
+There are [several different proxies](https://kubernetes.io/docs/concepts/cluster-administration/proxies/) in Kubernetes.
+In this tutorial we will be using *apiserver proxy* to enable the access to the services in your cluster without Ingress. **Unlike the first solution, here a service is required.**

-Use the following format to compose a URL accessing your service through an existing proxy on the Kubernetes cluster:
+Use the following format to compose a URL for accessing your service through an existing proxy on the Kubernetes cluster:

 `https://<your-cluster-master>/api/v1/namespace/<your-namespace>/services/<your-service>:<your-service-port>/proxy/<service-endpoint>`